San Marino Motor Classic Takes a Ride Down Memory Lane By Photographer & Contributor Steve Tabor

 As the world entered the decade of the 1930’s, French automobile auto makers, Delahaye and Talbot, began to impact the auto industry with their art deco influenced designs.
 Delahaye’s art deco designs were manufactured from approximately 1935 to early 1950’s.
 Talbot’s Talbot-Lago designs were produced from the mid-1930’s to the early 1950’s.
 Although both manufacturers ceased production in the mid to late 1950’s, their designs still continue to stop people in their tracks as they see these classics pass by.

 The 1939 Delahaye 165 Figoni-Falaschi was displayed at the 1939 New York World’s Fair.
-The could not be fully completed at the time of shipping, so it arrived at the World's Fair without an engine.
-Due to the outbreak of World War II the car was impounded by the U.S. Customs.
-The car was placed on public auction and fitted with a Cadillac motor.
+The car could not be fully completed at the time of shipping, so it arrived at the World's Fair without an engine.
+Due to the outbreak of World War II the car was impounded by U.S. Customs.
+Eventually it was placed on public auction and fitted with a Cadillac motor.
 The car was purchased by a serviceman from a used car lot in Honolulu.
 In the 1970’s his widow sold the car to a tow truck driver.
 Later the tow truck driver sold the car to Peter Mullin and Jim Mullin.
 The Mullins undertook a restoration effort that included fitting the vehicle with an engine created from the original factory drawings.

 After its victory at the 1937 French Grand Prix, the 1937 Talbot Lago took its place on the world stage.
-The aerodynamic styling was inspired by a raindrop highlighting it speed and elegance.
+The aerodynamic styling was inspired by a raindrop highlighting its speed and elegance.
 A favorite among the Hollywood elite, provided a safe haven for many of the fourteen cars during World War II.
 Thirteen of these cars exist today.

 Among the other eye catching vehicles on display were the luxurious 1930’s and early 1940’s editions manufactured by Bentley, Jaguar, La Salle, and Packard.
 Each featuring more stylish designs, powerful motors, and spacious interiors.